pokeclicker/pokeclicker-wiki/data/Berries/Snover.md

 ### Kebia Setup

-This setup aims to maximize the mutation chance by using Kebia Berries and Freeze Mulch.
+This setup aims to maximize the mutation chance by using [[Berries/Kebia]] Berries and [[Items/Freeze_Mulch]].
 Purple squares indicate where mutations can occur.
 **Note: Keep close to your device with Pokéclicker as Kebia might overtake the newly mutated Snover Berry.
 A mutation is only possible as long as the shown Babiri are affected by Freeze Mulch.**
 ::: table-mutations
 | :----: | :----: | :----: | :----: | :----: |